-7.1 The enquiry into the complaint by the Head of School16 or Head or Service (HoS) is the key stage in the Student Complaints Procedure.
-The HoS must carry out a thorough, robust and impartial investigation, ensuring that all of the evidence relating to the complaint is examined.
-The HoS will interview the complainant and, as appropriate, other students and staff identified in the complaint, will carefully consider any documentary evidence, and will seek to reach a fair resolution of the issues.17
+7.1 The enquiry into the complaint by the Head of School or Head or Service (HoS) is the key stage in the Student Complaints Procedure.
+The HoS must carry out a thorough, robust and impartial investigation, ensuring that all of the

-16 Head of School also refers to Deputy Head of School of Head of Department
+&lt;sup>15 Head of School also refers to Deputy Head of School of Head of Department

-- 7.2 Both staff and students will be advised by the HoS that they may be accompanied to any meetings (by a member of staff or student of the University or an officer of the Students' Union in the case of students, and by a member of staff or Trades Union representative in the case of staff). - 7.3 The HoS will normally conclude the investigation within 20 working days (see also 14.3 below). - 7.4 The HoS will produce a report, addressing all key aspects of the complaint, and saying whether the complaint is substantiated, in whole or in part, by the available evidence.
+- evidence relating to the complaint is examined.
+The HoS will, where appropriate, interview the complainant and may interview other students and staff identified in the complaint, will carefully consider any documentary evidence, and will seek to reach a fair resolution of the issues. - 7.2 Both staff and students will be advised by the HoS that they may be accompanied to any meetings (by a member of staff or student of the University or an officer of the Students' Union in the case of students, and by a member of staff or Trades Union representative in the case of staff). - 7.3 The HoS will normally conclude the investigation within 20 working days. - 7.4 The HoS will produce a report, addressing all key aspects of the complaint, and saying whether the complaint is substantiated, in whole or in part, by the available evidence.
 The report will set out the actions put in place or recommended by the HoS in the light of the investigation and findings.
 Where the complaint has been fully or partially upheld, the HoS will offer an apology and/or other appropriate remedies. - 7.5 The HoS will send the report to the Complaints Officer, who will promptly forward it to the student, together with information about the next stages of the Student Complaints Procedure. - 7.6 Except for issues covered by section 7.7 below, where the HoS has found the complaint to be fully or partially upheld, the HoS will offer an apology and/or other appropriate remedies. - 7.7 Where the complaint is about alleged misconduct on the part of a named member of staff, and has been fully or partially upheld by the HoS's investigation, it may be necessary for the University to consider disciplinary action under the University's Staff Disciplinary Policy.
 On referral to the Staff Disciplinary Policy, further consideration of the complaint will no longer remain within the scope of the Student Complaints Procedure and the student will be informed accordingly by the Complaints Officer.
 The HoS and the Complaints Officer will offer to meet the student to discuss what immediate steps may be taken to respond to the HoS's findings, without prejudice to any action taken under, or to the outcomes of, the Staff Disciplinary Policy. - 7.8 Where a complaint about an academic matter has been upheld, the HoS will advise the Head of College as appropriate. - 7.9 The HoS may nominate a colleague to act on their behalf in respect of the HoS stage, but the HoS will retain overall responsibility for the process, which should be completed within the normal timescale, and for the implementation of actions.
 Nominees must be senior members of staff without any connection to the case; if such cannot be identified in the School or Service, the Head must take the case themselves or seek a nominee from another School in the College or another service.